coderefinery/github-without-command-line/_episodes/03-contributing.md

 The instructor will prepare an example repository and share the link with the participants (see instructor guide for more details).

+> ## Recap: different methods to "download" a repository
+>
+> - There is no need to download each file one by one.
+> - You can either download the repository as ZIP file (green button "Clone or download") if you do not plan to change files.
+> - Possibly better: you clone the repository (green button on the web or through GitHub Desktop or command line) so that you
+    can apply and track changes and possibly share them later.
+{: .discussion}

 ---

 ### Step 1: Learn how to add collaborators to your repository